Person reviewing natural disaster emergency funding options and financial resources after a crisis

 If you are in a rural area with limited access to traditional financial infrastructure, our guide on emergency finance options for rural borrowers with limited bank access covers specialized resources that apply specifically to your situation.

-Key Takeaway: State emergency agencies can release disaster funds within 72–96 hours — before federal declarations are issued.
-Contacting your state emergency management agency immediately after a disaster can unlock VOAD-coordinated resources unavailable through federal channels alone.
+Don’t wait for Washington: State emergency agencies can release disaster funds within 72–96 hours, before federal declarations are issued.
+Contacting your state emergency management agency immediately after a disaster can surface VOAD-coordinated resources unavailable through federal channels alone.

 What Nonprofit and Private Aid Is Available After a Disaster?

-Nonprofit organizations and private foundations provide natural disaster emergency funding that operates entirely outside government bureaucracy — often with fewer eligibility restrictions and faster disbursement.
-These resources are critical for survivors who do not qualify for federal aid or who face immediate cash needs.
+Nonprofit organizations and private foundations provide natural disaster emergency funding that operates entirely outside government bureaucracy, often with fewer eligibility restrictions and faster disbursement.
+These resources are critical for survivors who do not qualify for federal aid or who face immediate cash needs that cannot wait two weeks for FEMA processing.

 Faith-Based and Community Organizations